-The Jewish Voice for Peace Academic Advisory Council is a fast-growing, interfaith, and diverse network of tenured professors, contingent faculty, independent scholars and graduate students invested for justice for Palestine that has come together to support and defend free inquiry and debate on campus.
+The Jewish Voice for Peace Academic Advisory Council is a fast-growing, diverse network of tenured professors, contingent faculty, independent scholars and graduate students invested for justice for Palestine.
+We have come together to support and defend free inquiry and debate on campus.

 At a time when such freedoms are coming under increasingly well-funded and organized attack from putatively “pro-Israel” organizations, the defense of robust speech on campus about Palestine and Israel, including speech critical of Israel, affirms the core values and freedoms at the heart of higher education’s mission.

 Judith Butler is Maxine Elliot Professor in the Department of Comparative Literature and the Program of Critical Theory at the University of California, Berkeley and currently the Chair of the Modern Language Association’s Committee on Professional Responsibilities and Academic Freedom.

 Katherine Franke is the Isidor and Seville Sulzbacher Professor of Law, Director of the Center for Gender and Sexuality Law, Director of the Open University Project, and a member of the steering committee of the Center for Palestine Studies at Columbia University.
 She also chairs the Board of Directors of the Center for Constitutional Rights.